 The special technique used to manipulate the clay and the method of glazing was handed down orally from one generation to the next, but as demand declined in the 17th century, so too disappeared the knowledge behind the famous art of Iznik.

+However, through the last 30 years there has been a focus on rediscovering the secrets and the history of the Iznik ceramics.
 Archaeological excavations and inquiries mean that it is now possible to make the special Iznik ceramics with modern techniques, with roots in, and with respect for the original craftsmanship.